verekia/js-stack-from-scratch/12-testing-mocha-chai-sinon/README.md

-# 12 - Testing with Mocha and Chai
+# 12 - Testing with Mocha, Chai, and Sinon

+## Mocha and Chai

 - Create an `src/test` folder.
 This folder will mirror our application folder structure, so create a `src/test/client` folder as well (feel free to add `server` and `shared` if you want, but we're not going to write tests for these).